 - Eat RAW seeds and nuts.

-Chia seeds, pumpkin seeds, flax seeds, hemp seeds, and quinoa, which is technically a seed, are good sources of fiber, as are almonds, macadamia nuts, walnuts, Brazil nuts, and pecans.
+Chia seeds, pumpkin seeds, flax seeds, chia seeds, and quinoa, which is technically a seed, are good sources of fiber, as are almonds, macadamia nuts, walnuts, Brazil nuts, and pecans.
 They’re also great sources of healthy fat and protein.

 - NEVER use artificial sweeteners.